 America’s wild mustangs receive the gentling and training they need to be adopted into a loving home.

 To understand the plight facing America’s wild mustangs, we have to go out west to places like Arizona, Utah and Oregon where the Bureau of Land Management (BLM) has deemed that there are too many wild horses for the land to sustain.

 As a result, there are now 50,000 once-wild mustangs being held in Bureau of Land Management (BLM) holding pens at a cost to taxpayers of $80 million per year.
 In September 2016, a volunteer citizen advisory board voted 7-to-1 that the horses be sold or euthanized.
 The BLM rejected the recommendation, but the public was put on notice.
 The future of 50,000 horses is in question unless a solution is found.

 At capacity, Mustang Journey will adopt, train, and find loving homes for 100 mustangs per year.
 Imagine if 99 other organizations adopt our model, in five years, all 50,000 mustangs in BLM care can be re-homed.

-Veterans living with the challenges of PTSD receive the mental health benefits they need and deserve.
+Men, Women and Children living with the challenges of Everyday life changing experiences, PTSd, receive the mental health benefits they need and deserve.

-At Mustang Journey, military veterans work under the supervision of Mustang Journey’s trainers, veterans with PTSD work with the mustangs, and the process is proven to decrease the symptoms of PTSD.
+At Mustang Journey, the individuals work under the supervision of Mustang Journey’s trainers, everyone works with the mustangs, and the process is proven to decrease the symptoms of PTSD.